Sarah (1798 ship): Career

-2nd slave voyage (1800–1801): Captain Neal sailed from Liverpool on 13 March 1800, bound for West Central Africa and St Helena.
-Sarah arrived at Kingston on 28 September and landed 212 slaves.
+2nd voyage transporting enslaved people (1800–1801): Captain Neal sailed from Liverpool on 13 March 1800, bound for West Central Africa and St Helena.
+In 1800, 133 vessels sailed from English ports to acquire captives from Africa and transport them to the West Indies; 120 of these vessels sailed from Liverpool.

+Sarah arrived at Kingston on 28 September and landed 212 captives.
 She left Kingston on 27 November and arrived back at Liverpool on 18 January 1801.
 She had left with 31 crew members and suffered one crew death on the voyage.

-3rd slave voyage (1801–1802): Captain Neal sailed from Liverpool on 16 April 1801.
-Sarah delivered an estimated 280 slaves to Suriname on 26 September.
+3rd voyage transporting enslaved people (1801–1802): Captain Neal sailed from Liverpool on 16 April 1801.
+In 1801, 147 vessels sailed from English ports to acquire captives from Africa and transport them to the West Indies; 122 of these vessels sailed from Liverpool.

+Sarah delivered an estimated 280 captives to Suriname on 26 September.
 She left Suriname on 28 November and arrived back at Liverpool on 17 January 1802.

-4th slave voyage (1802–1803): Captain Henry Kennedy sailed from Liverpool on 29 April 1802.
+4th voyage transporting enslaved people (1802–1803): Captain Henry Kennedy sailed from Liverpool on 29 April 1802.
 This voyage took place entirely during the Peace of Amiens so he sailed without a letter of marque.
+In 1802, 155 vessels sailed from English ports to acquire captives from Africa and transport them to the West Indies; 122 of these vessels sailed from Liverpool.

-Sarah gathered her slaves at Loango and delivered 222 to Havana on 22 November.
+Sarah acquired captives at Loango and delivered 222 to Havana on 22 November.
 She arrived back at Liverpool on 20 March 1803.
 She had left Liverpool with 25 crew members and she suffered one crew death on the voyage.